Movie Posters Based on Dreams

 Exploiting the flaws of AI art to create movie posters for my recurring dreams

-I have always found the text I see in my dreams to be interesting - it often looks like English, but isn’t.
+I have always found the text I see in my dreams interesting - it often looks like English but isn’t.
 When I first started playing with Stable Diffusion, I noticed that the text it generates is very similar:

 A local art gallery was accepting pieces for an exhibition of visual art based on dream imagery.
 My dreams often play out like movies.
 This gave me an idea: movie posters for three of my favorite types of dreams:

 I wanted to create three movie posters, with three unique styles.
-The movie posters would be in a portrait orientation, with imagery overlaid with credits and a title.
+The movie posters would use a portrait orientation, with credits and a title overlaid on the imagery.

 This presented a challenging problem for Stable Diffusion 1.5 for two reasons: